Warning: Disconnect power before servicing.

 highintermediate

-F2 E0F2 E0 means the Cancel or Off key on the oven control keypad is registering as continuously pressed (shorted).
-The board detected a stuck input on the cancel/off circuit and raised this fault to prevent unintended cycle cancellations.
+F2 E0F2 E0 means the Cancel or Off key on your oven's keypad is registering as stuck closed, like someone's holding it down non-stop.
+The control board sees a continuous signal on that input circuit and throws this fault to keep the oven from ignoring every command you try to give it.

 F2 E1F2 E1 indicates the Off key specifically (as distinct from the Cancel key addressed by F2 E0) is registering as continuously pressed on the oven keypad.
 The board detects a persistent input on the off-key circuit, which prevents normal mode transitions.